KDWB-FM: On-air staff and other programming

 Syndicated and/or non-local originating broadcasts included American Top 40 with Casey Kasem, which aired Sunday evenings, and for over ten years, it was the highest-rated program in the Twin Cities market.
 Additional syndicated programming included "Jim Ladd's Innerview."

-Program Directors included Chuck Blore and Bob Shannon.
+Program directors included Chuck Blore and Bob Shannon.

+On April 18, 1994, after 36 years, the 630 kHz frequency went dark.
+The owner, Midcontinent Media, sold the studio and tower site, which by then had been at Radio Drive and Interstate 94 for many years, for development.
+The regional headquarters of State Farm Insurance was built in its place.